 Theme Cruises and Special Programs: Celebrity offers unique Acupuncture at Sea and holistic healing "wellness at sea" programs.
 Special cruises to focus on photography and culinary gourmands are offered semi-regularly.
 Some ships have special designed and set entertainment by Cirque du Soleil.

 Celebrity's "Captain's Club", a triple-tiered program offering a range of benefits based on how many of their cruises you've been on, sponsors four Captain's Club reunion cruises each year.
 Other loyalty rewards include complimentary one-category upgrades on selected cruises; a cruise video; priority embarkation and debarkation; a newsletter; complimentary wine tasting, and a cocktail party.
-For further information call 1-800-760-0654 or 1-316-554-5961.Tipping
+For further information call 1-800-760-0654 or 1-316-554-5961.Attire

 Celebrity suggests a per person per day gratuity of $3.50 for the waiter, butler (suites only) and stateroom attendant; $4.00 for stateroom attendant in Concierge Class; $2.00 for the Assistant Waiter; .75 for the Assistant Maitre d' and the Assistant Chief Housekeeper.
 Children under 12 who are the third or fourth person in their stateroom need cough up only half those amounts.
 Tips may be added to the passenger's shipboard account upon request.